Chapter 4 Model-Free Reinforcement Learning: Temporal Difference and Monte Carlo Methods in R

 4.1 Introduction

 In many real-world decision-making problems, the environment model—comprising transition probabilities and reward functions—is unknown or too complex to specify explicitly.
-Model-free reinforcement learning (RL) methods address this by learning optimal policies directly from experience or sample trajectories, without requiring full knowledge of the underlying Markov Decision Process (MDP).
+Model-free reinforcement learning (RL) methods address this by learning optimal policies directly from experience, without requiring full knowledge of the underlying Markov Decision Process (MDP).
 Two foundational model-free methods are Temporal Difference (TD) learning and Monte Carlo (MC) methods.
-TD learning updates value estimates online based on one-step lookahead and bootstrapping, while MC methods learn from complete episodes by averaging returns.
+TD learning updates value estimates online using one-step lookahead and bootstrapping, while MC methods learn from complete episodes by averaging returns.
 This post presents these approaches with mathematical intuition, R implementations, and an illustrative environment.
-We also compare how learned policies adapt—or fail to adapt—when rewards are changed after training, illuminating the distinction between goal-directed and habitual learning.
+We also compare how learned policies adapt—or fail to adapt—when rewards change after training, illuminating the distinction between goal-directed and habitual learning.

 Monte Carlo methods learn \(Q\) by averaging returns observed after visiting \((s,a)\).
 Every-visit MC estimates \(Q\) by averaging the total discounted return \(G_t\) following each occurrence of \((s,a)\) within complete episodes: \[Q(s,a) \approx \frac{1}{N(s,a)} \sum_{i=1}^{N(s,a)} G_t^{(i)}\] where \(N(s,a)\) is the count of visits to \((s,a)\) and \(G_t^{(i)}\) is the return following the \(i\)-th visit.

-We use a 10-state, 2-action environment with stochastic transitions and rewards, as in previous work:
+We use a 10-state, 2-action environment with stochastic transitions and rewards:

 # Common settings